Sweet, Sticky Summertime: The Most Common A/C Problems (And How to Avoid Them)

 It is important to have your house inspected by a professional house inspector to identify leaks spots in the envelope of the building.
 If leaks are found, they should be sealed to make the envelope of the building airtight.
 However, you’ll need a ventilation system to let fresh air in.

-Avoid Most Common Air Conditioner Problems by Scheduling Regular AC Maintenance
+Avoid Most Common A/C Problems by Scheduling Regular AC Maintenance

 The vast majority of air conditioner problems can be avoided by arranging for regular AC maintenance by a qualified HVAC technician.
 Unfortunately, many residential AC owners take their cooling equipment for granted until it stops working properly or goes quiet completely.
 By this time, minor issues will have exacerbated into major AC problems that are costlier to fix.